 USA (New England) – District 7850

 This District covers the states of Vermont and New Hampshire in the USA and a section of Southern Quebec Province, Canada.
-The dates are now set for District 7850 to host 1070 in the North east USA during the “ fall leaf season” October 6th to 20th 2018 and for 1070 to host 7850 Rotarians May 19th to June 2nd 2018.
-Although the main visit will be to New Hampshire and Vermont there can be an optional extra visit to Southern Quebec for those who would like it.
-The closing date for expressions of interest has now passed; however, there are more exchanges to come if you would like to join in with RFE.
+The dates are now set for District 7850 to host 1070 in the North east USA during the “ fall leaf season” October 6th to 20th 2018 and after 1070 hosted 7850 Rotarians May 19th to June 2nd 2018.
+The visit will be to New Hampshire and Vermont.
+The results from the first half of this exchange are described below:

 Other exchanges being considered (still in the planning stage):